Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 For a more precise relation between the existence of macroscopic cycles and the phase transition for spontaneous magnetization see Section 4 of \cite{Goldschmidt:2011aa}.

 \paragraph{Outline of proof strategy.}

 We now outline the main ideas behind the proof of Theorem \ref{thm:main_theorem_upperbound} (the proof of Theorem \ref{thm:main_theorem_lowerbound} is much less involved).
+First, however, we would like to stress that the novelty of our paper comes not only from the result itself but also from the methods developed for this purpose.
+Our new techniques establish a precise geometric picture of cycles which is believed to hold for a much broader family of graphs.
+We also note that the tools developed in this paper proved useful in the analysis of loop models related to the XXZ model on the complete graph (\cite{Bjornberg:2018aa}).

 Broadly speaking, we would like to follow the approach used by Schramm for the complete graph, which consists of showing that after a long enough time cycles of mesoscopic size appear and then quickly merge into macroscopic ones.
-This in turn relies on analyzing a split-merge process of clusters in the complete graph, with each new transposition either causing two cycles to split or to merge.
-In this case it is easy to give an upper bound on the rate at which cycles split and a lower bound on the rate at which (long enough) cycles merge.
+This in turn relies on analyzing a split-merge process of cycles in the complete graph, with each new transposition either causing two cycles to split or to merge.
+In the case of the complete graph it is easy to give an upper bound on the rate at which cycles split and a lower bound on the rate at which (long enough) cycles merge.

 The key difficulty which appears on any graph with non-trivial geometry, in particular in the case of the Hamming graph $H_n$, is that, unlike on the complete graph, the split-merge probabilities depend not only on sizes of the cycles, but also on their spatial structure, more precisely on their isoperimetric properties.
 We are able to prove that long enough fragments of cycles on $H_n$ are typically ``uniformly spread'' on the graph, resembling an exploration of a simple random walk and thus making their isoperimetric properties easy to analyze.
 In particular, the split-merge probabilities (and thus the behavior of the interchange process) can be approximated by the mean-field (complete graph) case.